KH-11 KENNEN: Initial design specifications

 According to Lew Allen, the initial key design elements were specified by Edwin H. Land.
 They included i) solid state focal plane array, ii) integrated circuits for complex data processing, iii) large, fast optics with a 2.54 m diameter f/2 primary mirror, iv) gigabit/s data link, v) long on-orbit operational lifetime for the imaging satellites, and vi) communication satellites to facilitate close-to-realtime downlink of the images.

 Size and mass

 KH-11s are believed to resemble the Hubble Space Telescope in size and shape, as they were shipped in similar containers.
 Their length is believed to be 19.5 meters, with a diameter of up to 3 m.
 A NASA history of the Hubble, in discussing the reasons for switching from a 3-meter main mirror to a 2.4 m design, states: "In addition, changing to a 2.4-meter mirror would lessen fabrication costs by using manufacturing technologies developed for military spy satellites".

 Different versions of the KH-11 vary in mass.
-Early KH-11s were reported to be comparable in mass to the KH-9 HEXAGON, i.e. about 12000 kg.
+Early KH-11s were reported to be comparable in mass to HEXAGON, i.e. about 12000 kg.
 Later blocks are believed to have a mass of around 17000 kg to 19600 kg.